drupal-ukraine/advanced_forum/README.txt

     * Topics per page: Up to you.
     * Default order: "Date - newest first" so the most recent posts are at the top of the topic list.
+2. Select content types to use in forums ( ?q=admin/content/taxonomy )
+3. Edit the forum vocabulary
+   * Check all content types you want to use in forums.
-2. Comment settings ( ?q=admin/content/comment/settings )
+4. Comment settings ( ?q=admin/content/node-type/forum ) [Note: do this for each content
+   type used in forums]
+   * Expand "Comment settings" fieldset.
+   * Default comment setting: "Read/write"
    * Set Default display mode: Flat list - expanded.
 (Advforum is intended to be used flat.
-Using it threaded should mostly work but is unsupported and may have some issues.
-I also recommend using flatcomments to force it flat under the hood.)
+Using it threaded should mostly work but is unsupported and may have some issues.)
    * Default display order: Date - oldest first
    * Default comments per page: Up to you.
 (If you chose to have a threaded forum, setting this number to the maximum will reduce issues with pagination and threading.)
    * Comment controls: "Do not display" is recommended.
    * Anonymous commenting: Up to you.
    * Comment subject field: Up to you.
 If disabled, advforum will not display the Drupal default subject, which is the first few words of the comment.
    * Preview comment: Up to you.
    * Location of comment submission form: Up to you.
 Displaying below provides a non-ajax quick reply.
 5. User settings ( ?q=admin/user/settings )
    * Signature support: Enabled
    * Picture support: Enable this for avatars in the forum.
    * Picture maximum dimensions: If you change this from the default 85x85, you will want to size it in either CSS or with imagecache to avoid breaking the forum layout.
 6. Statistics settings ( ?q=admin/reports/settings )
-   * Make sure the statistics module is enabled.
    * Enable access log: Enabled
    * Count content views: Enabled - Needed for topic views count.